 Sugaring, an alternative to wax, is made up of a mixture of lemon juice, sugar, and water.
 The advantage of sugaring versus traditional waxing is the cleanup.
 The mixture comes off with water.

 The pain factor with waxing and sugaring is high.
-But the first time hurts the most.
-Hair grows in thinner.
+The first time hurts the most, but each waxing session after hurts less.
 (We swear.)
-So after a couple of times, it hurts a bit less.

 Laser Hair Removal

 Laser hair removal isn't for everyone.
-Lasers work best on dark hair, light skin because the laser targets melanin which is found in dark hair.
+Lasers work best on people with dark hair and light skin because the laser targets melanin which is found in dark hair.
 There are some lasers that now successfully remove blonde hairs, but from what I've read, they've not yet perfected them.

 I've found lasers aren't as painful as waxing, but are more painful than depilatory creams or tweezing.
 I am going through laser hair removal on my legs right now and it's working great.
 A pulsed light from the laser can feel like a rubber band snapping your skin.
-I recommend taking a couple Advil an hour before.
+I recommend taking a couple of Advil an hour before your treatment.

 How much time, how much money?
 The good news is a laser session on the upper lip and chin is fast compared to the legs and bikini.
 Each session will take about 10 minutes.
 You'll need 5-6 treatments spaced four weeks apart.
 The bad news is laser hair removal is not affordable for everyone.
 Depending on where you live, each session can cost $150-$200.

 Are results guaranteed?
 Results, unfortunately, are never guaranteed with laser hair removal.
 You can expect an 80% reduction in hair growth, but some people see more, some less.
 I have had great success with lasers, while a friend of mine turned to electrolysis because all his back hair grew back after his laser treatments.